Dr. Brissett has been elected President of the American Academy of Facial and Plastic Surgeons

 • Quicker healing period

-who is an Ideal Candidate for Skin Cancer Treatment?
+Who Is An Ideal Candidate for Skin Cancer Treatment?

 • Have squamous cell carcinoma, melanoma-in-situ, or primary basal cell carcinoma